AndroidPillars/React-Native/CHAPTER-1.md

 # Disadvantages:

-- Needs Android Studio and XCode to run the projects
+- Needs Android Studio and XCode to run the projects.
-- You can't develop for iOS without having a mac
+- You can't develop for iOS without having a mac.
-- Device has to be connected via USB to use it for testing
+- Device has to be connected via USB to use it for testing.
-- Fonts need to be imported manually in XCode
+- Fonts need to be imported manually in XCode.
-- If you want to share the app you need to send the whole .apk / .ipa file
+- If you want to share the app you need to send the whole .apk / .ipa file.
-- Does not provide JS APIs out of the box, e.g. Push-Notifications, Asset Manager, they need to be manually installed and linked with npm for example
+- Does not provide JS APIs out of the box, e.g. Push-Notifications, Asset Manager, they need to be manually installed and linked with npm.
-- Setting up a working project properly (inlcuding device configuration) is rather complicated and can take time.
+- For example Setting up a working project properly (inlcuding device configuration) is rather complicated and can take time.

 # 1.11.Installation